seed-hypermedia/mintter/README.md

 Backend is a long-running program that lives on user's local machine.
 It handles all the p2p networking, IPFS and Lightning Network stuff.
 It exposes the gRPC API for frontend to use.

+### Frontend code conventions

+- files and folders are all `snake-case`
+- variables are `camelCase`
+- components and editor plugins are `PascalCase`
+- avoid creating abstractions
+- avoid creating folders, better to have files as flat as possible
+- avoid default exports, only default exports for page components (to use dynamic import)